skycoin/cxo/readme.md

 boardsRef := skyobject.NewArray(boards) // Make array reference object.
 container.Save(&boardRef) // Store boards in container.
 ```
-Note that the objects are stored separately, and the array is infact an array of references.
+Note that the objects in the array are stored separately, and the array is infact an array of references.

-#### Storing Objects That Reference Other Objects
+### Storing Objects That Reference Other Objects
 Objects can be stored to refer to one another.

 Here is an example where the Parent object references the Child object: